 Let’s talk about religion, politics…and mentoring

-In these acrimonious times, it is interesting to consider how political and philosophical affect attitudes and behaviors toward youth mentoring?
-In a recent study, Matt Hagler, Sam McQuillin, and I set out to explore whether support for federal spending on mentoring programs and the willingness to serve as volunteers differed as a function political and religious beliefs.
-Below is a brief summary of what we found, summarized and excerpted from Hagler, M., McQuillin, S., & Rhodes, J. (2020).
-Ideological profiles of US adults and their support for youth mentoring programs.
-Journal of Community Psychology.
+But what about support for mentoring programs and willingness to serve as a mentor?
+The recent MENTOR summit in DC seemed to encompass a wide political and religious spectrum, suggesting that mentoring may represent the rare common ground that can transcend these divides.
+In a recent study, Matt Hagler, Sam McQuillin, and I set out to explore whether support for federal spending on mentoring programs and people’s willingness to serve as volunteers differed as a function of their political and religious beliefs.
+Below is a brief summary of what we found, summarized and excerpted from Ideological profiles of US adults and their support for youth mentoring programs, Journal of Community Psychology.

 Background

-Political opinions tend to track with attitudes about spending on youth programs.
-For example, the conservative political attitudes associated with the Republican Party in the United States are typically associated with support fo limited governmental oversight and lower spending on social programs.
-By contrast, liberal political attitudes associated with the Democratic Party tend to be associated with support for greater governmental involvement and higher spending on social programs Those who identify as liberal also tend to support social change and social justice movements, while conservatives typically support the status quo.
+Political opinions tend to track with attitudes about spending on family and youth programs.
+Conservative political attitudes are typically associated with support for limited governmental oversight and lower spending on social programs.
+By contrast, liberal political attitudes tend to be associated with support for greater governmental involvement and higher spending on social programs.
+Those who identify as liberal also tend to support social change and social justice movements, while conservatives typically support the status quo.

 Our study

-To examine associations among political ideology, religiosity, and attitudes toward youth mentoring programs , we drew on data from MENTOR’s Power of Relationships Study (Garringer & Benning, 2018) (N = 1,700).
+To examine associations among political ideology, religiosity, and attitudes toward youth mentoring programs , we drew on data from MENTOR’s Power of Relationships Study led by Mike Garringer (N = 1,700).
 Latent class analysis (LCA) was used to identify underlying ideological profiles of US adults and the extent to which attitudes toward mentoring were associated with membership in latent ideological classes.

 Progressives (n = 963) reported low religious affinity (approximately 70% endorsed no or little affinity) and endorsed moderate or liberal political ideology.
 The Progressives were younger than the Classic Conservatives and reported the lowest income.
 This class overwhelmingly felt the country is headed in the wrong direction (i.e., >78%) and showed modest support for social justice movements (i.e., >57%).

-Religious Outsiders (n = 205) had strong religious affinity (approximately 90% endorsing some or strong religious affinity), strong conservative identity (approximately 90% moderately or strongly conservative), and has the sense that the country was on the right track (approximately 75%).
+Religious Outsiders (n = 205) had strong religious affinity (approximately 90% endorsing some or strong religious affinity) and strong conservative identity (approximately 90% moderately or strongly conservative).
 The Religious Outsiders were the youngest group.
 Interestingly, this group showed strong support for social justice movements (i.e., >85%).
-Compared to the other two groups, Religious Outsiders displayed far greater average support for both the importance of mentoring and the need for federal investment in mentoring compared to the other two groups.
-What’s more, the Religious Outsider participation in formal mentoring programs exceeded that of both Classic Conservatives and Progressives.
+Compared to the other two groups, Religious Outsiders displayed significantly more support for both the importance of mentoring and the need for federal investment in mentoring compared to the other two groups.
+What’s more, the Religious Outsider participation in formal mentoring programs significantly exceeded that of both Classic Conservatives and Progressives.

-Overall, despite relatively lower support by older, traditional conservatives, there appears to be a younger generation of self‐identified conservatives who are highly enthusiastic about mentoring, including government funding for programs and volunteering.
-Thus, governmental support for mentoring might be an area for potential bipartisan collaboration during this period of unprecedented partisanship.
+Overall, despite relatively lower support by older, traditional conservatives, there appears to be a younger generation of self‐identified conservatives who are very enthusiastic about mentoring, including government funding for programs and volunteering.
+In other words, governmental support for mentoring might be one important area of potential bipartisan collaboration during this period of unprecedented partisanship.